qwertie/loyc.net/loyc-trees/index.md

 Sometimes it is useful to view a node as having a single list of children.
 You can think of *all* nodes as having a single contiguous list of child nodes indexed starting from `-AttributeCount - 1` to `ArgumentCount - 1`.
 That is, if `N` is a Loyc tree node then `N[-2]` refers to its final attribute, `N[-1]` refers to its target, `N[0]` refers to its first argument, and so forth.
 If a node is an identifier or literal then `N[-1]` (and above) does not exist, but `N[-2]` and below may still exist.
 In .NET ([`LNode`](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1LNode.html)), `N.Min` and `N.Max` tell you the range of valid indexes (if a node `N` has no children, `N.Min == -1 && N.Max == -2`.)

-Node styles and trivia attributes
+Trivia Attributes and Node Styles
 ---------------------------------

-The C# implementation of Loyc trees has a concept of "node style", an 8-bit number that represents something stylistic and non-semantic about the source code.
-For example, `0xC` and `12` are the same integer in two different styles.
-It is semantically the same—the compiler always produces the same program regardless of which form you choose.
-But it's a striking visual difference that should be preserved during conversion between languages.
-In my implementation, this difference is preserved in a node's `NodeStyle` property, using the bit flag `NodeStyle.HexLiteral`.

-**Style bits are an unnecessary flourish**; an implementation of Loyc trees can use trivia attributes instead, but the concept of style bits may save memory.

-A trivia attribute is a Loyc node in an attribute list whose `Name` starts with `#trivia_`.
+A trivia attribute is a Loyc node in an attribute list whose `Name` starts with `#trivia_` (**note:** going forward we'll switch to a [one-character prefix](https://github.com/qwertie/ecsharp/issues/61)).
 Trivia attributes can be simple identifiers or calls.
-By convention, trivia attributes have low importance and can be optionally dropped when converting a Loyc tree to text.
+By convention, trivia attributes have low importance and can be (optionally) dropped when converting a Loyc tree to text.

 Probably the most important use of trivia attributes is to denote comments.
 By convention, comments like